mulle-objc/MulleObjC-Cheat-Sheet/README.md

 #### Sending Delegate Messages

-In the example above, `RPLocationManager.h` declares some methods that the class which is acting as the delegate must implement.
-Within `RPLocationManager.m` itself, you could implement these a few different ways, but we'll just show two cases: a) required methods; b) optional methods.
+In the example above, `LocationManager.h` declares some methods that the class which is acting as the delegate must implement.
+Within `LocationManager.m` itself, you could implement these a few different ways, but we'll just show two cases: a) required methods; b) optional methods.

 **Required Methods**